 February Fiction to Fall in Love With

 After what felt like 10 weeks in purgatory, we have finally made it to February.
 The best month for multiple reasons: Pancake Day, Chinese New Year, Valentines/Galentine’s Day, my birthday… And while the month may be the shortest, it certainly packs a punch with what we have to look forward to, especially in terms of new fiction titles.
-We have highly-anticipated movie tie-ins, incredible queer titles being released during LGBTQ+ History Month, and sensational translated fiction you will not want to miss!
+We have highly-anticipated thrillers, incredible queer titles being released during LGBTQ+ History Month, and sensational translated fiction you will not want to miss!

 Orange